Skip to main content

 The Assumable Waters Subcommittee presented their recommendations to NACEPT members on May 10, 2017.
 NACEPT accepted the report and submitted it to Administrator Scott Pruitt on June 2, 2017.
 The EPA appreciates the hard work and dedication to this issue by all the Subcommittee members and to the NACEPT members for their insights and support of the Subcommittee.
 Read the Assumable Waters Subcommittee Report.

-EPA is engaging in rulemaking to provide greater clarity on the requirements for state and tribal assumption of the Clean Water Act Section 404(g) program.
-This revision of the 1988 regulations will include clarity on which waters are assumable.
-Learn more about this rulemaking effort.
+The EPA engaged in a rulemaking to provide greater clarity on the requirements for Tribal and state assumption of the CWA Section 404(g) program.
+The revisions of the 1988 regulations provide clarity on which waters are assumable.
+Learn more about the proposed and final rule here.

 • About Assumption